Imelda Staunton: 2020–present: The Crown and theatre roles

-Since May 2020, Staunton stars in the Apple TV+ comedy series Trying.
-The first season premiered on 1 May 2020 and the second-season premieres on 14 May 2021, with the show already renewed for a third season.
+Staunton starred as Penny in seasons 1 and 2 of the Apple TV+ comedy series Trying.
+Season One premiered on 1 May 2020 and Season Two premiered on 14 May 2021.
 On 31 January 2020, it was announced that she would be portraying Queen Elizabeth II in the fifth season of the critically acclaimed Netflix series The Crown.
 On 9 July 2020, it was announced that the series had been extended to a sixth and final season, with Staunton again to reprise her role of the Queen.
-Staunton's performance in the fifth season earned her nominations for a Golden Globe Award and BAFTA Television Award.
-Her performance in the sixth season earned her nominations for another Golden Globe Award and Primetime Emmy Award.
+Staunton's performance in the fifth season earned her Golden Globe Award and British Academy Television Award nominations.
+Her performance in season six earned her Golden Globe Award and Primetime Emmy Award nominations.
+She has stated that she was filming scenes for The Crown on 8 September 2022, the day of the death of Queen Elizabeth II, and that she and co-star Lesley Manville were informed of the news during the shoot and chose to complete the day’s filming before observing a period of mourning.
 In summer 2024, Staunton played the role of Dolly Gallagher Levi in a revival of the musical Hello, Dolly! at the London Palladium.
-Staunton's performance won her another Laurence Olivier Award for Best Actress in a Musical.
+For her performance, she won her fourth Laurence Olivier Award for Best Actress in a Musical.

 Staunton has narrated unabridged audio-book versions of many of Julia Donaldson's children's books, including The Gruffalo, The Gruffalo's Child, Monkey Puzzle, The Snail and the Whale, Stick Man and Zog, as well as other children's books.
-In 2014 she collaborated with her husband, Jim Carter, and Show of Hands on Centenary: Words and Music of the Great War, an album of songs and poetry from and inspired by World War I. Staunton reprised her role as Dolores Umbridge for the Harry Potter and the Battle at the Ministry attraction opening at Universal Epic Universe in 2025.
+In 2014 she collaborated with her husband, Jim Carter, and Show of Hands on Centenary: Words and Music of the Great War, an album of songs and poetry from and inspired by World War I. Staunton reprised her role as Dolores Umbridge for the Harry Potter and the Battle at the Ministry attraction, which opened at Universal Epic Universe on May 22, 2025.

 Personal life

 Staunton and her husband, actor Jim Carter, have a daughter, Bessie, born in 1993.
 In 2007, they appeared in the BBC series Cranford, with Carter as Captain Brown and Bessie as a maid.
 They live in West Hampstead.
 In 2025 Staunton and her daughter Bessie Carter co-starred in a production of Mrs. Warren's Profession in London.

 In 2014, Staunton's dog, Molly, appeared as Chowsie the dog in Gypsy at the Chichester Festival Theatre from 6 October to 8 November.
 Staunton played the leading role of Mama Rose.

+Staunton is a patron for the Milton Rooms, a new arts centre in Malton, North Yorkshire along with Bill Nighy, Jools Holland and Kathy Burke.
+In addition, Staunton is a patron at the Swan Theatre, Worcester, where she made her acting debut, as well as leading creative health charity Breathe Arts Health Research.